MchainNetwork/cosmos-awesome/README.md

 - [Astroport](https://astroport.fi/) - A 24/7 marketplace where liquidity providers and traders meet, offering programmable liquidity through smart contracts, integration with other dApps, and earning opportunities for LPs via fees and ASTRO tokens.

+### Decentralized Media Networks

+- [OmniFlix Network](https://omniflix.network/) - Decentralized media and network layer for creators and sovereign communities, powered by NFTs and related distribution protocols.

 ### DeFi Platforms

 - [Mars Protocol](https://marsprotocol.io/) - An autonomous credit protocol in the Cosmos universe for lending, borrowing, and earning, built on the Mars Hub blockchain.